Public Utility Vehicle Modernization Program

-The Public Transport Modernization Program (PTMP), formerly and still commonly referred to as the Public Utility Vehicle Modernization Program (PUVMP), is a program made by the Department of Transportation (DOTr) of the Philippines in 2017, with the goal of making the country's public transportation system efficient and environmentally friendly by 2020.
-The program calls for the phasing-out of jeepneys, buses, and other public utility vehicles (PUVs) that are at least 15 years old and replacing them with safer, more comfortable and more environmentally-friendly alternatives over the next three years.
-As of project inception, there were around 220,000 jeepney units operating throughout the country.
-The program also calls to all PUV Drivers and Operators to join or form a Transport Cooperative.
+The Public Transport Modernization Program (PTMP), formerly and still commonly referred to as the Public Utility Vehicle Modernization Program (PUVMP) or simply the PUV modernization program, is a program launched by the Department of Transportation (DOTr) in 2017 with the goal of making the Philippines' public transportation system more efficient and environmentally friendly by 2020.
+The program calls for the phaseout of jeepneys, buses, and other public utility vehicles (PUVs) that are at least 15 years old and their replacement with safer, more comfortable, and more environmentally friendly alternatives.
+At the time of the program's inception, around 220,000 jeepneys were operating throughout the country.
+The program also requires PUV drivers and operators to join or form transport cooperatives.

-Replacement vehicles are required to have at least a Euro 4-compliant engine or an electric engine to lessen pollution.
-Some proposed requirements include CCTV cameras, an automated fare collection system, speed limiters and GPS monitors.
+Replacement vehicles are required to use at least a Euro 4–compliant engine or an electric motor to reduce pollution.
+Proposed features include CCTV cameras, an automated fare collection system, speed limiters, and GPS monitoring systems.

-The Land Bank of the Philippines estimates that each jeepney replacement will cost around ₱2.4 million to ₱2.6 million.
-However, based on an interest rate of 6% per annum and a payment period of 7 years, the actual cost of a jeepney reaches ₱2.1 million.
+The Land Bank of the Philippines estimated that each jeepney replacement unit would cost around ₱2.4 million to ₱2.6 million.
+However, Senator Grace Poe stated that, based on a 6% annual interest rate and a seven-year payment period, the actual cost of a replacement jeepney could reach ₱2.1 million.

-While reception among the general populace has been positive, some transport groups have criticized the program as it might lead to losses of jobs and businesses.
+While the program has generally received positive reception from the public, some transport groups have criticized it, arguing that it could result in job and business losses.